okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 **Learning outcomes**

-* Create an app integration inside your Okta org to use Okta as the Identity Provider for your app.
+* Create an SSO app integration with the OIDC or SAML protocol for OIN submission.
-* Test your app integration.
+* Test your SSO app integration.

 **What you need**